jgaskins/anthropic/README.md

 ### Defining tools

 Tools are objects that the Anthropic models can use to invoke your code.
-You can define them with a `struct` that inherits from `Anthropic::Tool::Handler`.
+You can define them easily with a `struct` that inherits from `Anthropic::Tool::Handler`.

 ```crystal
 struct GitHubUserLookup < Anthropic::Tool::Handler